How to Market an App: 30 Creative App Promotion Strategies

-All you need to do is identify “best-targeted” keywords that you want to rank for.
-Also analyze which keywords your app is currently ranking on, build some quality links accordingly to boost rankings.
+All you need to do is identify “best-targeted” and most relevant keywords that you want to rank for.
+Also analyze which keywords your app is currently ranking for, build some quality links accordingly to boost rankings.

 For this purpose, try these two awesome tools.